Bachelor of Computer Science

 Overview

-Robotics is a rapidly growing field and brings together the disciplines of computer science and engineering to design, construct and deploy robotic machines that can benefit humans – either through substitution or replication of human actions.
+Robotics is a rapidly growing field bringing together the disciplines of computer science and engineering to design, construct, and deploy robotic machines to benefit humans.
+This can involve either substituting or replicating human actions.
 Robots are increasingly built to do jobs that are hazardous to people and serve various practical applications across domestic, commercial and military settings.
-This major sequence will equip you with technical skills software engineering, embedded systems development, computer vision and speech processing, and robotics application development.
+This major sequence will equip you with technical skills in software engineering, embedded systems development, computer vision and speech processing, and robotics application development.

 Units